-Commissioner Stoll is veteran of the U.S. Army.
+Stoll is a veteran of the U.S. Army.
 He holds a Bachelor of Arts degree in political science from the University of Missouri-Columbia and a Master of Education degree from the University of Missouri-St. Louis.

-Commissioner Stoll worked as a classroom teacher in Jefferson County schools, where he taught social studies for 20 years.
-He was first elected to public office in Crystal City, where he served on the City Council from 1983 to 1992.
+Stoll worked as a classroom teacher in Jefferson County schools, where he taught social studies for 20 years.
+He was first elected to public office in Crystal City, Missouri, where he served on the City Council from 1983 to 1992.

 Commissioner Stoll and his wife, Kathy, have four children (Emily Stoll, deceased) and five grandchildren.